miykael/fmriflows/README.md

     http://(92b4887133c2 or 127.0.0.1):8888/?token=0460d35a43550ca79f0286f03c54b2ca81ed678187a2343d
 ```

 Remove the hash-number of the beginning of the URL and change the `:8888` to the port number that you set above.
 For example, if you used the flag `-p 9898:8888`, you're URL will be `http://127.0.0.1:9898/?token=0460d35a43550ca79f0286f03c54b2ca81ed678187a2343d`.
-Copy past this URL into your webbrowser and you will see the notebooks to run `fmriflows`.
+Copy past this URL into your webbrowser and you will see the notebooks to run `fMRIflows`.

 ## Using your native environment

-It is also possible to run `fmriflows` outside of a container.
+It is also possible to run `fMRIflows` outside of a container.
 All the important code is stored within the [notebooks](https://github.com/miykael/fmriflows/tree/master/notebooks).
 But for this, you need to make sure that all necessary neuroimaging and python dependencies are installed on your system.
 For a list of what needs to be done, see the [generating](https://github.com/miykael/fmriflows/blob/master/generate.sh) file.

-# `fmriflows` pipelines
+# `fMRIflows` pipelines

-`fmriflows` contains many different pipelines.
+`fMRIflows` contains many different pipelines.
 The following is a short summary and explanation of each individual notebook.

 ## 00_spec_preparation.ipynb

-The notebook [00_spec_preparation.ipynb](https://nbviewer.jupyter.org/github/miykael/fmriflows/blob/master/notebooks/00_spec_preparation.ipynb) helps you to create the `JSON` files that contain the specifiation to run `fmriflows`.
-This is the most direct way to specify the processing parameters for `fmriflows`.
+The notebook [00_spec_preparation.ipynb](https://nbviewer.jupyter.org/github/miykael/fmriflows/blob/master/notebooks/00_spec_preparation.ipynb) helps you to create the `JSON` files that contain the specifiation to run `fMRIflows`.
+This is the most direct way to specify the processing parameters for `fMRIflows`.
 Open the notebook, run it, change a few parameters as you want and you're good to go.
 Alternatively, you can also directly change the `JSON` specification file within your dataset folder (but you need to run `00_spec_preparation.ipynb` for this to work at least once).

 ## 01_preproc_anat.ipynb